 - Storage and Collection of Recyclables Prerequisite: to encourage recycling and limit the amount of material going to landfills.

-- 75% Construction Waste Management: to encourage recycling of construction waste and limit the amount of material going to landfills.
+- 75 percent Construction Waste Management: to encourage recycling of construction waste and limit the amount of material going to landfills.

-- 20% Recycled Content: to decrease the use of virgin materials and decrease the amount of material going to landfills.
+- 20 percent Recycled Content: to decrease the use of virgin materials and decrease the amount of material going to landfills.

-- 20% Regional Materials: to support the local economy and decrease transportation impacts.
+- 20 percent Regional Materials: to support the local economy and decrease transportation impacts.

-- 50% Certified Wood: to support sustainable harvesting practices and discourage clear-cutting of forests which negatively impacts soil, water, and air quality, destroys local habitats, and affects local micro climates.
+- 50 percent Certified Wood: to support sustainable harvesting practices and discourage clear-cutting of forests which negatively impacts soil, water, and air quality, destroys local habitats, and affects local micro climates.